veilwr4ith/ARP_SPOOFER/README.md

 **Use Responsibly**: This script is provided for educational and testing purposes only.
 Always use it responsibly and ethically, respecting the privacy and security of others.
 Never use this tool for malicious purposes or without explicit permission from network owners.

 ## Disclaimer
 This script is provided as-is and without warranty.
-The authors and contributors disclaim all liability for any damages or misuse resulting from the use of this tool.
+The author disclaim all liability for any damages or misuse resulting from the use of this tool.
 By using this script, you agree to these terms and assume full responsibility for your actions.